The Banking Regulation Review: New Zealand

 - the business and affairs of the bank are managed by, or are under the direction or supervision of, the board of the bank;

-- the employment contract of the CEO or person in an equivalent position with the bank and the terms and conditions of the employment contract are determined by the board of the bank, and any decisions relating to the employment or termination of employment of that person are made by the board of the bank; and
+- the employment contract of the CEO or person in an equivalent position with the bank is determined by the board of the bank, and any decisions relating to the employment or termination of employment of that person are made by the board of the bank; and

 - all staff employed by the bank have their remuneration determined by the board or the CEO of the bank, and are accountable (directly or indirectly) to the CEO of the bank.